NYPL/catalog_of_copyright_entries_project/guide.md

 		program, 6) © Encyclopaedia
         Brittanica, Inc.; 1Dec61; A574002.

-These two entries would be marked up as an `entryGroup` with and ,`author` and two `catalogEntry` elements:
+These two entries would be marked up as an `entryGroup` with an `author` and two `catalogEntry` elements:

     <entryGroup>
       <author><authorName>ADLER, MORTIMER J.</authorName><author>